nismod/nismod2/README.md

 1. Tag this as a release candidate `git tag -a vx.y-rc1`
 1. Any bugfixes are committed to this branch and should be tagged with incremented release candidate tags e.g. `git tag -a vx.y-rc2`
-1. Once the release candidate is stable, submit a pull request to the master branch
+1. Once the release candidate is stable, submit a pull request to the `v2` branch
 1. Merge the pull request and tag `git tag -a vx.y.0`

 ### Fixing a Bug in a release